kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

   | t_2 | x_2   | z_4   |
   | ... | ...   | ...   |

-- Note that at, e.g., time `t_2`, only the following entries are known:
+- Note that, e.g., at time `t_2`, only the following entries are known:

   | idx     | x_var   | ret_2 |
   | ------- | ------- | ----- |